chrisntr/glass-progress-bar/README.md

 Google Glass Progress Bar
 =========================

+ChrisNTR - This is a Xamarin.Android port of https://github.com/pif/glass-progress-bar so all credit for the work should go that way :), the rest of the readme is from Ostap's site.

 As of now, Google Glass GDK API has no Progress Bar view.
 So I extracted this from GlassHome.apk (from https://github.com/zhuowei/Xenologer).